 Honest scope.
 This baseline shows what FHB stamp-duty rates are at five representative price tiers in six mainland states.
 It does not:

 - Cover NT and TAS.
-Our formula library uses a simpler tiered approximation for these two; we've deliberately excluded them from this matrix rather than publish numbers at lower confidence than the other six states.
+Our formula library uses a simpler tiered approximation for these two; we have deliberately excluded them from this matrix rather than publish numbers at lower confidence than the other six states.

 - Cover suburb-level median prices.
 The 2,600-postcode version of this dataset is on our roadmap; we did not ship that as part of this MVP because programmatic pages at that scale risk Google's May 2026 Core Update “scaled content abuse” filter without commensurate per-postcode editorial depth.
 See our editorial methodology for how we scope programmatic content.